MGorin84/MariaGorin_T1A3/README.md

 I used w3 validator to validate HTML code and made corrections of errors followed by the results it gave me.
 I repeated the validation process following the correction of errors and it came up with no further errors or warnings.

+#### Version control

+GitHub repository was used for source control.
+I created 2 branches in the process to experiment with different designs but got back to the original idea.

 #### Deployment

-Netlify is used to make this project live.
+Netlify was used to make this project live.

 #### Subresource Integrity

+SRI was implemented for code verification.